Carter54git/OpenNox-WASM/README.md

 This project features a restored and adapted version of the legendary game Nox, running directly in your web browser.
 All game features are preserved and working correctly.

+For start you need files from oringal game from maps folder!

 ## 🇷🇺 Russian Localization

 To add Russian language support to the game: